eclipse-n4js/n4js/n4js-libs/packages/n4js-cli/bin/README.txt

-Downloaded JRE, n4jsc.jar, etc. will be placed in this folder after installation of this npm package.
+The n4jsc.jar will be copied to this folder before publishing (see npm-build.sh) and the JRE will be downloaded into this folder after installation of this npm package (see npm-postinstall.js).